solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 stakes of its root to approximate the results, and update all calculation once the first bank has been accepted in the new epoch.

+* When calculating cluster wide threshold (e.g. how many validators are in the restart), use the stake weight in the new Epoch.
+If there is no bank in the new Epoch yet, use old Epoch stakes to approximate and update later.

 ## Backwards Compatibilityz

 This change is backward compatible with previous versions, because validators